18

 Stand eye-to-eye with the Himalayan giants.
 Contact our travel expert to secure your 2026/2027 Mera Peak Climbing expedition.

-Why Go on the Nepal Mera Peak Climbing Expedition in 2026/2027?
+Why Go on the Nepal Mera Peak Climbing Expedition?

 Mera Peak Climbing is a unique experience that allows you to blend the high-altitude challenges with unparalleled views of the Himalyan landscapes.
 On this thrilling trek, you will traverse the diverse landscapes, including dense sub-tropical forests, rugged routes, and icy trails, making it an ideal gateway for physically fit trekkers looking to scale their first major peak.